 Crete Travel Guide

 Are you looking to spend a relaxing holiday enjoying turquoise sea and beaches but without breaking the bank?
 At the same time maybe you are wondering if this type of place really exists in Europe?
 Get inspired to visit the Mediterranean Greek island: Crete.
-You can view sightseeing tours, budget tips, money saving advice, and recommendations for cheap things do and where to stay.

 Activities, Tours & Things to Do in Crete